saadelmoutaouakil/Distributed_Movie_Recommender_Spark_Scala/README.md

-In this project, we built a recommender system for Movies.
+In this project, we built a distributed recommender system for Movies.
 In Part 1,  we implemented a simple baseline prediction for recommendation then distributed it with Spark.
 We then compared the quality of its predictions to a second personalized approach based on similarities and k-NN.
 We finally measured the CPU time to develop insights in the system costs of the prediction methods.